 OtterBox’s Tote Cooler above is our favorite insulated tote for day trips, but Cotopaxi’s Hielo 12L is a popular alternative and wins out in a couple areas.
 First is styling: Cotopaxi is known for their bright and vibrant designs, and the Hielo follows suit with a multi-color pattern that stands out among the rest of the market (bonus: Each cooler’s colorway scheme is unique).
 Second is sustainability: Each Hielo is made partially from repurposed materials, and the company’s status as a climate-neutral, Certified B Corporation reflects their ongoing commitment to addressing social, environmental, and economic issues.
 Finally, we like the Hielo's zippered roll-top closure, which secures with a buckle and makes packing quick and easy—even when stuffed to the brim.

 Where does the Cotopaxi Hielo 12L lag behind the competition?
 While we love the fun styling and sustainability slant, it’s not a great value at $105.
-For $15 less, the OtterBox Tote Cooler offers double the capacity and tacks on small but handy extras like an ice pack and bottle opener.
+For $15 less, the OtterBox Tote Cooler above offers double the capacity and tacks on small but handy extras like an ice pack and bottle opener.
 It also includes an external zippered pocket for keys or other small valuables, plus a drop-in pocket and dual water bottle pockets (the Hielo only has a side water bottle pocket).
 Finally, the OtterBox wins out in portability with a more comfortable grab handle that secures over the top—for comparison, the Hielo’s is positioned on one side, which can result in an unwieldy feel when fully loaded.
 The Cotopaxi does undercut the OtterBox in weight by nearly 2 pounds and has a decidedly more modern look, but we consider it fairly pricey for what you get.

 See the Cotopaxi Hielo 12L Cooler Bag